r4dixx/discord-quotebot/README.md

 3. Open [src/config/private.json](src/config/private.json) and:

-    - Copy/paste your application client ID in the `clientId` field.
+    - Copy/paste your application client ID in the `client` field.

     - Copy/paste your bot account token in the `token` field.

-    - Copy/paste your user ID in `botAdminIds`.
+    - Copy/paste your user ID in the `captains` field.

       > This will give you more rights (edition, deletion, etc).
-      You can add as many admins as you'd like but I recommend you tread carefully.
+      You can add as many captains as you'd like but I recommend you tread carefully.

 ### Important notes

-- Users declared as admins of this bot **are not** server admins (and vice-versa)
+- Users declared as captains of this bot **are not** server admins (and vice-versa)
 - **Never** commit private information.
 To avoid accidents I recommend you run:

    `git update-index --assume-unchanged src/private.json`